slamice/wri/fiction/hipsters/first-draft/ch05 - walk away from Renee.md

 "Because I'm suffering here.
 It's just so beauracratic.
 It's been a year and..."))

 "Welcome to the world my friend."
 Selina raised her mug.
 "Where the proletariot never sleeps and we're drowning in our disappointment.
-It's us against the world."
+It's us against it."

 "We exist." she said dryly.